-Headache Australia is the only organization in Australia that aims to support the more than 5 million Australians affected by headache and migraine.
-Headache Australia is an division of the Brain Foundation.
+Migraine & Headache Australia is the only organisation in Australia that has supported the more than 5 million Australians affected by headache and migraine for over 20 years.
+Migraine & Headache Australia is a division of the Brain Foundation.

 The Brain Foundation was established in 1970 by members of the Australian Association of Neurologists and the Neurosurgical Society of Australasia to reduce the incidence and impact of brain, spine and nerve disorders, diseases and injuries through the provision of support, community education and research.